AbhishekNagrecha/Accurate-Simulation-of-Vehicular-Ad-Hoc-Networks-Using-Veins-Framework/README.md

 for vehicle-to-vehicle communication.
-Quite a few simple VANET protocols have been designed to meet vehicle integration needs, but some appropriate mobility systems are essential to test the VANET protocol.In this research work, we propose a VANET model using TDMA as an access medium to transmit the data into various resource blocks and for our VANET simulations to be more accurate, we made an effort to reduce the total time
+Quite a few simple VANET protocols have been designed to meet vehicle integration needs, but some appropriate mobility systems are essential to test the VANET protocol.

+In this research work, we propose a VANET model using TDMA as an access medium to transmit the data into various resource blocks and for our VANET simulations to be more accurate, we made an effort to reduce the total time